csanadpoda/tutorials/README.md

 ### 2 - Classification

 We perform basic classification on some telco data: Some data cleaning and feature selection methods are demonstrated in addition to multiple models.
 We also check some methods on how to deal with an unbalanced dataset.

+### 3 - MNDWRK webinar [HUN]

+A spiced-up version of SKLearn's "Faces recognition example using eigenfaces and SVMs" tutorial, used for a webinar for MNDWRK.
+Additional explanation of steps in Hungarian.